OWASP/www-project-developer-guide/draft/06-design/01-threat-modeling/01-threat-modeling.md

 * Dataflow transitions
 * Data classifications

+It is common to represent the answers to this question with one or more data flow diagrams and often supplemental diagrams like message sequence diagrams.

 It is best to gather people from different roles with sufficient technical and risk awareness so that they can agree on the framework to be used during the threat modeling exercise.

 **2 What can go wrong**?